SOS Children's Village Panama City

 Children playing together (photo: S. Cesar)

 SOS Children's Village Panama City is located on the north-western edge of the Panamanian capital.
-It was set up on one of the first pieces of land that had been returned to Panamá from the United States following the Torrijos-Carter Agreement in 1977.
+It was set up on one of the first pieces of land that had been returned to Panama from the United States following the Torrijos-Carter Agreement in 1977.
 Often referred to as "Little Miami", Panama City is a melting pot of different cultures and arguably the most modern and developed capital in Central America.

 Economically, Panama has been marked by tremendous growth over the last decades.
 In fact, it has one of the fastest growing economies in the entire world.
 Nonetheless, Panama remains a country of extreme contrast.
-The lives of many families in the poor neighbourhoods of Panama City are overshadowed by high crime rates, a lack of access to public services and adequate housing.
+The lives of many families in the under pressure neighborhoods of Panama City are overshadowed by high crime rates, a lack of access to public services and adequate housing.
 Homicide rates have been soaring in Panama City over the last decade.
 In fact, the Panamanian capital has seen one of the most drastic increases relative to the number of inhabitants.
 Particularly notorious for their high crime rates are the ghettos of Curundú and El Chorillo.

-Although the number of poor has decreased, poverty is far from being eradicated in modern Panama.
+Although the number of under pressure people has decreased, poverty is far from being eradicated in modern Panama.
 Within Latin America, Panama ranks among the five most unequal nations in terms of wealth distribution.
 Tens of thousands of children are deprived of a loving, affectionate family environment.
 A high number of them have lost parental care and many more are at risk of losing it, mainly as a result of poverty.
 These children are victims of a stolen childhood: without any protection, they roam the streets of Panama's capital, vulnerable to drug abuse, sexual exploitation and gang violence.

 For economic reasons, many families in the capital depend on the extra income generated by their children.
-Thus, around five per cent of all children aged five to seventeen in Panama City engage in labour activities.
+Thus, around five per cent of all children aged five to seventeen in Panama City engage in labor activities.

 In Panama City, many young people get caught up in a life of crime as a result of parental neglect